 - Certificates and data for accreditation.

-Because of its expertise and facilities, NREL metrology staff can provide calibration services at 25% less than most vendors and work directly with outside metrologists to ensure calibration quality can be easily monitored.
+Because of their expertise and facilities, NREL's resource assessment and forecasting researchers and metrology staff can provide calibration services and work directly with outside metrologists to ensure calibration quality can be easily monitored.

 NREL also characterizes new instruments used to measure renewable energy resources.
 Researchers maintain procedures and calibration equipment traceable to national and international standards for electrical, pressure, temperature, and optical radiation measurements.